 All structures, defined at 44 CFR § 59.1, designed principally for residential use and located in the 100-year floodplain that receive assistance for new construction, repair of substantial damage, or substantial improvement, as defined at 24 CFR § 55.2(b)(10), must be elevated with the lowest floor, including the basement, at least two feet above the 100-year floodplain elevation (the base flood elevation, or BFE).
 Residential structures with no dwelling units below two feet above the 100-year floodplain must be elevated or flood proofed in accordance with FEMA flood proofing standards at 44 CFR § 60.3(c)(3)(ii) or successor standard up to at least two feet above the BFE.
 Local requirements may require additional elevation height (freeboard) and the higher standard of a local requirement prevails.
+Local requirements for evaluations more than two feet above BFE and the HUD requirement prevail, where required.
+For MHUs, if the program elevation standard makes it infeasible to elevate, the local requirement prevails.

-The definitions of "substantial damage" and substantial improvement are outlined n 44 CFR § 59.1 as transcribed below:
+The definitions of "substantial damage" and substantial improvement are outlined in 44 CFR § 59.1 as transcribed below: